 Graduate Students: For assistance with a major paper (e.g., a master's thesis), please call us at 573-651-2159 and set up an appointment for a face-to-face conference.

-On the submission page, you will be requested to write to the tutor (in the box provided), telling him or her what questions and concerns you have about your draft.
-The checklist below may help you determine what you want the tutor to focus on.
+Since the submission process no longer offers a place to put comments to the tutor telling him or her what questions and concerns you have about your draft, please put them directly on the paper itself.
+Our tutors need those comments in order to properly assess the paper.
+The checklist below may help you determine what you could write to the tutor.

 - Is the main idea (thesis) or purpose clear?